sshark/thrillingbytes/Looking at A Monad Through An Example.md

 > **Sidebar**\
 > As we discover later on, we can use other data types like [`Try`](https://www.scala-lang.org/api/3.3.3/scala/util/Try.html) from the standard Scala library or `IO` from a 3rd party library [Cats Effect](https://typelevel.org/cats-effect/).
->As metioned before, an effect is a container with capabilities: -
+>As mentioned before, an effect is a container with capabilities: -
 >1. `Option` provides a value or no value (empty) capability.
 >2. `List` provides a list of values or no value (empty) capability.
 >3. `Try`, like the `try-catch` block, catches any exception thrown within it.
 >4. `IO` is an IO Monad which has many capabilities which include handling side-effects, error handling, parallel computation, and many more.

 ## And The Point Is...
 Using effect is a good approach to resolve this issue.
-But, what does this has to do with Monads?
-This is one of many ways using Monads to simplfy branching between actual and unexpected (bad) events without deeply nested `if-else-then` branches ub the flow.
+But, what does this have to do with Monads?
+This is one of many ways using Monads to simplfy branching between actual and unexpected (bad) events without deeply nested `if-else-then` branches in the flow.
 The same monadic approach can be used to solve other issues in a similar fashion like how bad parameter or input is handled.
 However, this topic requires more reading and practice before it can be truly useful.
 We have to start somewhere.
 The payoff is making the code highly manageable as more code is added to tackle new requirements.
 Thank you for reading.

-## For-Comprehension And Typeclass (Optional)
+### For-Comprehension And Typeclass (Optional)
 A Monad is a typeclass[^tc] that has a few functions.
 In the interest of this article, the focus is on the `map` and `flatMap` functions.  `map` is inherited from the Functor.
 Strictly speaking, a Monad is a subclass of *Applicative* which in turn a subclass of *Functor*.

 [^tc]: Typeclass is like Java `interface`.
 However, It is imperative to understand how typeclass functions.
 Please refer to  https://dev.to/jmcclell/inheritance-vs-generics-vs-typeclasses-in-scala-20op for an introduction.